-- 3. The objectives of this Act are to- - (a) promote responsible online behaviour and online safety; - (b) deter harm caused to individuals by electronic communications; and - (c) provide an efficient means of redress for such individuals.
+- 3. The objectives of this Act are to- - (a) promote responsible online behaviour and online safety; - (b) promote a safe online culture and environment that addresses cyberbullying, cyber stalking, Internet trolling and exposure to offensive or harmful content particularly in respect of children; - (bc) deter harm caused to individuals by electronic communications; and - (ed) provide an efficient means of redress for such individuals.